gitopedia/gitopedia/Compendium/_incoming/schrodinger's-cat.md

 ### Wave Function Collapse
 The experiment also introduces the concept of wave function collapse.
 Upon measurement (opening the box), the probabilistic wave function collapses into a single definite state, determining the cat's actual state.

+## Related Theories and Principles

+- **Copenhagen Interpretation**: This dominant interpretation of quantum mechanics posits that wave-function collapse occurs upon measurement, aligning with the outcome of Schrödinger's experiment.
+- **Many-Worlds Interpretation**: A more speculative theory suggests that every possible outcome of a quantum measurement branches into separate universes.
+However, this was not part of Schrödinger's original thought experiment.

 ## How It Works
 1. **Setup**: A cat is placed in a box with a radioactive atom, a Geiger counter, and cyanide.